Please refer to section 3 for when this updated agreement takes effect

 - There may be technical or administrative errors in the Technical Information.

-- Provider reserves the right to correct any errors in the Technical Information and on the Software interface without any notice to Client.
+- Provider reserves the right to correct any errors in the Technical Information and on the Services interface without any notice to Client.

 27. THIRD PARTY CONTENT

 The inclusion of any third party link does not imply any endorsement or recommendation of a linked website by Provider.
-Provider will not be responsible for any third party advertising content displayed on the interface of the Software.
-Any link on the Software to a third party website, or decision to accept any third party offer, is entirely at Client’s own risk.
+Provider will not be responsible for any third party advertising content displayed on the interface of the Services.
+Clicking any link on the Services to a third party website, or decision to accept any third party offer, is entirely at Client’s own risk.

 28. PROVIDER SECURITY RESPONSIBILITIES

-Provider will take reasonable steps to ensure that the Software is secure from unauthorised access consistent with generally accepted industry standards in Provider’s industry.
+Provider will take reasonable steps to ensure that the Data in the Services is secure from unauthorised access consistent with generally accepted industry standards in Provider’s industry.